alexch/codelikethis/public/lessons/www/hello_world.md

 # Let's Open Our First Web Page!

-* We will now open our first web page using a web browser :)
+* We will now open our first web page using a web browser
+* Enter ```open index.html``` into your terminal
+* If that doesn't work, enter ```pwd``` and copy and paste the directory path into your browser (chrome), then click on the index.js file

+# Inspect The File With Chrome

+* On Mac - ⌘ + Shift + C. On Windows / Linux - Ctrl + Shift + C OR F12
+* Or: Right click on the page and select 'inspect'
+* If it isn't clear, find and click on the elements tab
+* Notice how the HTML tags are displayed
+* You can do this for any website to examine how it is structured